probirroy/ostad_crafty_bay/README.md

 ### Key Responsibilities:
 As the creator of CraftyBay, I assumed the following core responsibilities:

-- App Development: I spearheaded the creation and design of the CraftyBay ecommerce app, with a strong focus on crafting a user-friendly interface and seamless navigation.
+- App Development: I spearheaded the creation and design of the CraftyBay e-commerce app, with a strong focus on crafting a user-friendly interface and seamless navigation.

 - Product Management: My role encompassed product categorization and the implementation of an engaging and dynamic product carousel slider to enrich the shopping experience.